OriginTools/pricecheck/README.md

 > Example of an unacceptable change: including the ruby item texture in the results

+> Failing to stick to these guidelines will result in your changes being rejected or modified significantly.

 ## Contributing - Price Data

 Please refer to [issue #4](https://github.com/OriginTools/pricecheck/issues/4).